Ayushmi-Adh/Extracting-Stock-Data-Using-a-Web-Scraping/README.md

 # Stock Data Extraction and Visualization Project:

 This project involves extracting and visualizing stock data using Python.
 The tasks include utilizing the `yfinance` library to extract stock information, historical share price data, and historical dividends data.
 Additionally, web scraping is employed to extract revenue data for Tesla and GameStop.
-The extracted data is then visualized in graphs using the `matplotlib` library.
+The extracted data is then visualized in graphs using the `matplotlib` library..

 ![AI-in-Stock-Market](https://github.com/Ayushmi-Adh/Extracting-Stock-Data-Using-a-Web-Scraping/assets/132826306/6900ddb7-ab50-4aa1-adc6-43a446a9f989)